Key Takeaways:

 The method of submitting the Form SS-4 determines the processing speed.
 If you applied via phone, you would be assigned an EIN instantly.
 Fax applications get assigned an EIN within four working days.
 It can take up to five weeks for written applications sent by mail to obtain an EIN.

-A business should not apply for anything that requires an EIN such as opening a bank account before obtaining an EIN.
+A business should not proceed with activities that require an EIN, such as opening a bank account, until the EIN has been obtained.
 It's not advisable to apply for such business processes with a personal Social Security Number as it may make you personally liable to the business's debts and obligations.

 What Form of Entity to File